hotndy/SPAC-SupplementaryMaterials/README.md

 Please cite both Adobe After Effect [2], and our paper [1] when you use this dataset, or compare with our results.

-The details for each folders in the repository:
+Organization structure details of the dataset:

 0. Under the folder "SPAC-CNN_code" folder are the executable code for rain removal.